top of page

 Maths

-In Maths we are completing Mass and Capacity before returning to Fractions.
+In Maths we are starting the year with Place Value before moving on to Addition and subtraction.
 The overview diagram of the Maths being taught is shown here.

 It is vital that children continue to practice their fluency in times tables and can confidently and quickly answer recall questions on their times tables.